osynge/whenenv/README.md

 whenenv is designed to keep the branching involved in build and functional test scripts from growing out of control.

-You specify a list of enviroment variables and whenenv will then try and reuse existing scritps to process the request.
+You specify a list of environment variables and whenenv will then try and reuse existing scrimps to process the request.

-If it fails to find suitable scripts you shoudl specify soem minium script.
+If it fails to find suitable scripts you should specify some minium script.

-When launching whenenv, always specify the PRODUCT enviroment variable.
+When launching whenenv, always specify the PRODUCT environment variable.
 The components of the build are isolated and reusable.